 This section can be one to five sentences long.
-I personally feel like more than three is too many.

 Tip: If you have 20 years of experience you won't be able to talk about every job.
 Pick two to four of the most relevant examples.
 If you've only been working for one year, it should be easier to summarize your experience, but choose relevant projects and highlight relevant skills.

 Good: “My last job was at Sephora, where I was in charge of the West Coast marketing team.
 We designed customer attraction and retention plans beginning from the market research stage.
 Our 2017 goal was a 2% revenue increase over 2016 and we got 3%.”

 This answer emphasizes relevant experience and gives proof of performance using numbers (percentages).